 While the primary goal of any form of treatment would be to keep the area dry and prevent additional infection, medication will vary.
 This is because some forms of perlèche are bacterial while others are fungal.

 If your infection is fungus related, a selection of several antifungal creams are available.
-Your doctor will likely recommend or prescribe one the following.
+Your doctor or healthcare provider will likely recommend or prescribe one the following.

 As it relates to bacterial infections caused by perlèche, selections such as mupirocin and fusidic acid are common.